Cavmir Market Data · Washington · July 2026

 Washington's most-licensed markets

 Washington's numbers are city-built.
-Seattle's open-data license file is one of the deepest city registries anywhere — license records going back years — joined by county programs in the San Juan Islands and on the Pacific coast.
+Seattle's open-data license file is one of the deepest city registries anywhere — close to nineteen thousand license records — joined by county programs in the San Juan Islands and on the Pacific coast.

 01SeattleCavmir market guide available18,877records